senuido/stash-scanner/doc/configuration.md

   - Latest: start scanning from the latest data.
 Use this unless you're interested in historical data.
   - Continue: resume scanning from the last stopping point. if there is none, starts from the latest data
 - **Growl notifications:** turn on/off notifications
-- **Notification duration**
+- **Notification duration** - time between alerts
-- **Copy message to clipboard**
+- **Copy message** - whether or not to copy whisper message when a match is found

 ## Prices
 Here you can view and customize item prices and generated filters.
 Customization is done using *overrides*.
 Overrides follow the same format as prices.
 For example, to change an item's price to be 20 chaos, just put in `20 chaos`.
 overrides can be relative to the original price.
 Examples: `+1 ex`, `* 3`, `/ 2`, `-10 chaos`

-  - **Item price threshold:** think of this as the minimum value of items you're interested in. *Generated* filters for items with effective price below this threshold will be disabled.
+  - **Item value threshold:** think of this as the minimum value of items you're interested in. *Generated* filters for items with effective price below this threshold will be disabled.
-  - **Default price override:** default item price override. if none is specified, this is used.
+  - **Default item value override:** default item price override. if none is specified, this is used.
+Default is `* 1` which does nothing.
   - **Default filter override:** default filter price override. if none is specified, this is used.
-By setting this to `* 0.8` you're telling the app you want to be notified when an item is posted at 80% of its API price.
+For example, by setting this to `* 0.8` you're telling the app you want to be notified when an item is posted at 80% of its value.
   - Table columns:
     - **Item price:** item price as it was retrieved from the API
     - **Override:** use this to adjust item prices